ddubny/ddubny.github.io/_posts/2023-08-01-UNLV-Project.markdown

 We used this [data][data] from Kaggle, it was composed of user factors and their final states whether a user was at risk of defaulting on a bank loan.

--> it was literally "Big-data", becasue it contains **252,000 rows**!!
+- It was literally "Big-data", becasue it contains **252,000 rows**!!
--> Must to use a Parallel Processing method called "MapReduce"
+- Must to use a Parallel Processing method called "MapReduce"

 **BUT !!
-In this project, Data was not a matter, it was chosen for its SIZE to practice applying MapReduce!!**
+In this project, Data was not a matter,**
+**it was chosen for its SIZE to practice applying MapReduce!!**

 <center> <img src="/images/post_5/post_5-02.png" width="600" height="450"> <img src="/images/post_5/post_5-03.png" width="600" height="450"> </center>